-SAMI first put together a set of 12 Drivers of Change back in April 2018.
-Since then we consolidated these into a broader set of 6 and have continued to monitor emerging events and track them against this set of 6 major drivers of change.
+SAMI continually monitors emerging events and tracks them against our standard set of 6 major drivers of change.
 Many events simply reinforce or confirm our previous view, but some may indicate an acceleration or deceleration of the trend.
+In this first of our update of drivers of change, we are looking at Population Dynamics.